aneoconsulting/ArmoniK.Core/CONTRIBUTING.md

 2. Make sure that ArmoniK.Api.* versions are releases
   1. `git grep '"ArmoniK\.Api\.'` to check which version is used.
 You can also see that with any editor in csproj files.
   2. If the versions are not a release, a PR should be opened to update them.
+3. Make sure all tests pass by following the instructions available [here](.docs/content/0.installation/3.execute-tests.md)
-3. Create a new release named `<version>` using the GitHub interface (be sure to select the main branch and to create a tag)
+4. Create a new release named `<version>` using the GitHub interface (be sure to select the main branch and to create a tag)

 And _voilà_!
 The new version is released and a CI workflow will publish packages to registries.